Zug Izland

-Zug Izland is an American rock band from Detroit, Michigan, United States, currently signed to Psychopathic Records.
+Zug Izland is an American rock band from Detroit, Michigan.
 The group sometimes refers to its fans as "zuggalos".

-Background
+History

 Zug Izland formed in 2001, named after an industrial site near Detroit.
 The band was formed by Insane Clown Posse member Violent J (Joseph Bruce) and Mike Puwal, out of Bruce's love of rock music.
 Bruce wanted to know what a "Juggalo Rock" band would sound like.
 Zug Izland's songs were written and developed during the recording of Insane Clown Posse's album The Wraith: Shangri-La.

 Bruce and Puwal completed the basic tracks for two songs, but still required a lead singer.
 Bruce wanted a singer similar to Kurt Cobain, Eddie Vedder, Jim Morrison or Axl Rose.
 Although Syn was sought by three other bands at the time, he joined Zug Izland as their official singer.
-The band broke onto the national competitive music scene in 2003 with their debut album, Cracked Tiles.
+The band broke onto the national competitive music scene in 2003 with their debut album, Cracked Tiles, which was followed by tours with King's X and Dope.

 The album peaked at No. 48 on the Billboard Heatseekers chart and at No. 31 on the Top Independent Albums chart.
 Zug Izland released a follow-up album 3:33 the 1st of June 2004.
 It peaked at No. 26 on the Top Heatseekers chart and at No. 22 on the Top Independent Albums chart.
 The release of the 3:33 album amicably fulfilled Psychopathic Records contract with Zug Izland.

-After parting ways with Psychopathic Records after the release of 3:33, Zug Izland began writing and recording songs for a new album entitled "Promised Land".
-The ill-fated album was never released however tracks 'Next To Me", "Lies" and "How Does it Feel" were released officially online with leaked songs "Promised land" and "Woke Up Screaming" surfacing online some time later.
-The Syn written and recorded "Chemical Girl" was also released via the official Zug Izland MySpace page, however it has also never featured on an album.
+Zug Izland would depart from Psychopathic Records due to financial issues later that year.
+During this time, they started recording songs for a new album titled The Promised Land.
+Certain tracks like "Next To Me", "How Does It Feel?", and "Lies" were released officially online with leaked songs "Promised land" and "Woke Up Screaming" surfacing online some time later, along with "Chemical Girl".